AndreaSimongini/CASTOR/README.md

 ## Aknowledgments

-Please if you used CASTOR for your analysis or your scientific results cite the following paper:
---Inserire paper quando sarà pubblicato--
-And link this github page in the footnotes
+To acknowledge CASTOR in a publication, please cite Simongini et al. 2024 (not yet published) and link this github page.
+Thank you!